awslabs/pgbouncer-fast-switchover/README.md

 ```

 On RDS, ensure the `rds_tools` extension is created before starting the container.
 The topology is used
-by PgBouncer to pre-create connection pools too all nodes.
+by PgBouncer to pre-create connection pools to all nodes.

 ```SQL
 postgres=> CREATE EXTENSION rds_tools;